marqueswsm/web-api-with-golang/README.md

 ### How to improve

 The update endpoint is receiving the ID in the request body.
-Try to change it and send the user id using the request path, as did in the GET by id. ;)
+Try to change it and send the user id using the request path. ;)